EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.stat.md

 ### tools.math.stat.corrsim_cov

 Correlation matrix between N columns and bootstrap estimation of errors.
-Package: Util.stat Description: Given a matrix with N columns, calculate the correlation between each pair of columns and use the
+Package: Util.stat Description: Given a matrix with N columns, calculate the correlation between each pair of columns and use the bootstrap method to estimate the probability to get